year, select secondary students participate in a 3-day intensive photography program. Students work with a variety of industry

 professionals culminating in publication in the North Shore News.

-This year students worked with Birthe Piontek to create portraits in the studio, which were then altered and re-photographed.
+In 2019 and 2020 students worked with Birthe Piontek to create portraits in the studio, which were then altered and re-photographed.
 They learned studio lighting, and more advanced Photoshop techniques as well as manipulating photographs by hand using exacto knives and found objects.

 Below are works created by students.

 In 2017, Artists for Kids had the pleasure of working with Mike Wakefield from the North Shore News.
 They were able to gain access to the Seaspan Shipyards, as well as photograph at 1000 Parker Street in Vancouver, and Function Junction in Whistler.
 The students were encouraged to look at these industrial spaces and think about how humanity impacts and is impacted by nature.